oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Disclosures are linked to the SD-JWT payload through the digest values included therein.

-When issued to a Holder, the Issuer includes all the relevant Disclosures in the SD-JWT.
+When issuing to a Holder, the Issuer includes all the relevant Disclosures in the SD-JWT.

-For presentation to a Verifier, the Holder sends the SD-JWT including only its selected set of the Disclosures to the Verifier.
+When presenting to a Verifier, the Holder sends only the selected set of the Disclosures in the SD-JWT.

 The Holder MAY send any subset of the Disclosures to the Verifier, i.e., none, multiple, or all Disclosures.
 For data that the Holder does not want to reveal